DTS-STN/question-priority-service/README.md

 # question-priority-service
-A micro-service that takes in OpenFisca benefit eligibility variables and returns prioritized dependencies for the benefits requested.
+A micro-service that takes in OpenFisca benefit eligibility variables and returns prioritized dependencies for those benefits.